kurohige/Test_Academy/README.md

 # in this exercise we can see a named argument syntax within the keywords section, and making use of the imported library
 # *cmds_jose.py*
 ```

+### Python Library/Class

+In this section of the documentation I'll go over the two python libraries or classes that are used as the testing object for this exercise.
+The name of this two files is *cmds_jose.py* and *rps-server_jose.py*.

+#### cmds_jose.py